kaelynj/sanctuary-amongst-the-stars/docs/Game Mechanics/The Mesh/Hacking/Authentication & Encryption.md

 What this means is that public-key-encrypted files are somewhat safe and quantum-encrypted communications are absolutely safe.
 GMs should take note: this may be useful to PCs, but may also hinder them.
 If the PCs need to get at something that is encrypted, they may need to deploy non-hacking methods to get the secret key/passcode to find some way to bypass the encryption entirely.

 ## Quantum Codebreaking
 Quantum computers can also be used to break public-key encryption.
-This is an [[Skills#Infosec|Infosec]] task action with a timeframe of 1 week.
+This is an [Infosec](../../Skills.md#infosec) task action with a timeframe of 1 week.
 Once started, the quantum computer finishes the job on its own; you do not need to provide constant oversight.
 This process does not benefit from time-accelerated simulspaces.
 GMs should modify this timeframe to fit the needs of their game.
 Note that quantum computers cannot break quantum-encrypted communications, only public-key-encrypted files.